mavie1322/fe-bmal/README.md

  ### Improvements:

  * Use UI framework such as Material UI
- * 1Build and Deploy the application
+ * Build and Deploy the application
  * Add more functionalities